na-na-hi/renget/archive/tmd2many_abilities.md

 Water Absorb | The User heals 2 HP from Water-Type Moves.
 The User is immune to Water-Type Moves.
 Water Bubble | The User's Water-Type Moves have their damage increased by 3.
 The Opponent's Fire-Type Moves have their damage decreased by 3 against the User.
 The User is immune to Burn.
 Water Compaction | When hit by a Water-Type Move, the User's Defense is increased by 2.
-Water Veil | The User and their Allies are immune to Burn.
+Water Veil | The User and three Allies are immune to Burn.
 Weak Armor | When the User is hit by a Physical Move, their Defense is decreased by 2, and their Speed is increased by 1.
 Well-Baked Body | When hit by a Fire-Type Move, the User's Defense is increased by 2.
 The User is immune to Fire-Type Moves.
 White Smoke | The User's Stats cannot be decreased by Opponents.